kumar045/mdfileviewer/Module 3 Part A.md

 b.
 Select the repository event to start your trigger.

 c.
-Select the repository that contains your source code and build config file.
+Select the gcp-capstone repository that contains your source code and build config file.

 d.
 Specify the regex for the branch or tag name that will start your trigger.

 e.
-Configuration: Choose the build config file you created previously.

-Configuration: Choose the build config file you created previously.
+Configuration: Choose the build config file ` cloudbuild.yaml` you created previously.